 The Curated Boxes

 The folks at ButcherBox curate this box.
-You have four options to pick from:
+You have three options to pick from:

 - Beef & Pork Box